idexter/codecept-bash-completion/README.md

 ## Installation

-First `bash-completion` must be installed in yous operation system.
+First `bash-completion` must be installed in your operation system.
 Codeception must be available via `codecept` command

 ### Ubuntu/Debian